ADA Compliant and ADA Ready Vending Machines

 eVending’s Vending Machines comply with Federal regulations for ADA compliance

 eVending complies with the U.S. Department of Justice’s (DOJ) regulations by offering vending machines, including our Futura Combo Vending Machine, that are either ADA-compliant or ADA-ready.
-The Americans with Disabilities Act (ADA) requires all usability components of the vending machine to be between 15” and 48” up from the floor which designates machines as ADA-compliant.
-All of the usability components including the monetary, selection, and delivery areas on eVending’s ADA-compliant vending machines are positioned to accommodate wheelchair accessibility.
+The Americans with Disabilities Act (ADA) requires all usability components of the vending machine to be between 15” and 48” up from the floor, which designates machines as ADA-compliant.
+All the usability components, including the monetary, selection, and delivery areas on eVending’s ADA-compliant vending machines are positioned to accommodate wheelchair accessibility.
 In addition, all of eVending’s ADA-compliant vending machines are manufactured at our production facility in Clive, Iowa starting with a raw roll of steel.
+Learn more about our ADA-compliant vending machines below.

 • Operating parts such as the coin/bill acceptor and product delivery box must be no higher than 48” and no less than 15” from the floor